anirudhb123/Preference-Model-Biases/README.md

 ## Overview

-Reward models can exhibit idiosyncratic biases—favoring length, structure, jargon, vagueness, or sycophancy over true quality.
+Preference models can exhibit idiosyncratic biases—favoring length, structure, jargon, vagueness, or sycophancy over true quality.

 **In this work we:**